 Plant procedures contain the reporting process to be followed should a spill occur.
 All spills are to be reported immediately to the PSS.
-The PSS directs the emergency containment of any spill that may egress the building or immediate area or have the possibility of entering the environment and also direct initial cleanup operations.
-The PSS determines reportability of any spill with assistance from Regulatory Compliance as needed.
+The PSS activates the field emergency response organization (ERO).
+An IC directs the emergency containment of any spill that may egress the building or immediate area or have the possibility of entering the environment and also direct initial cleanup operations.
+The PSS determines reportability of any spill with assistance from the Environmental Field Compliance Manager as needed.